-For our formal learners, feedback should be given to the pupil in relation to the learning outcomes and next steps; where appropriate this should also be recorded on their work.
+Our formal pathway is aspirational and encourages learners to develop their interests in order to succeed.
+For our formal learners, feedback is given to the pupil in relation to learning outcomes and next steps; where appropriate this should also be recorded.